 Here’s the biggest secret that you’ll rarely hear a recruiter tell you: Your headhunter already knows.

 Going public with your company?
 The CFO you interviewed last week already told us.

 Experiencing a shake-up at the top?
 The person you let go already reached out.

 Struggling to find someone for a tough position?
 We know, its been posted for months.

 Finding the right recruiter will make your life much easier.
 More importantly, the right recruiter can make your company stronger and more successful.
 In fact, it’s our job, our commitment, to deliver the candidates that can make your company much more profitable.

-Seven Reasons You Need an Outside Recruiter on Your Side
+7 Reasons You Need an Outside Executive Recruiter on Your Side

-Here are the advantages to engaging a professional recruiter that make it worth the additional costs.
+Here are the advantages to engaging professional executive recruiters that make it worth the additional costs.

 7. Contingent vs. Retained – Contingent recruiters aren’t usually the bargain that they seem at first.
 They spend their time on low hanging fruit and have no real incentive to invest their time or resources in filling your position when things become difficult.
 On the contrary, when you’ve retained a recruiter to fill a position, you’re in control.
 If someone is working on contingency, they won’t invest the time and effort that a retained recruiter is required to.

 Build a relationship with a executive recruiter.
 They can help you keep your company staffed with the highest quality personnel.
 In your bag of tools, as the CEO of a company, you can count on a great recruiter as one of the most powerful assets you have – for continuity and for profitability.